-INFO 0590.00 Practicum is a required, non-credit course for all MLIS students.
-In combination with required MLIS course work, the placement in an information setting is an essential element of the school's curriculum, and is a key element in the professional training for information management students.
+INFO 0590.00 Practicum is a required, non-credit course for all MI students.
+In combination with required MI course work, the placement in an information setting is an essential element of the program's curriculum, and is a key element in the professional training for information management students.

 The INFO 0590 placement can be: